mindpool/www.mindpool.io/README.rst

    module.

 #.
 Make the new URL routable by updating ``mindpoolsite.routes`` with a new
-   function that instantiates a page class appropriate for your URL.
+   function (or static method, if you're putting it into an organizing class) that instantiates a page class appropriate for your URL.

 #.
 If your new page can be cached, add the ``@pages.cache`` decorator.
 Note
    that the caching decorator has to be right above the function definition (if